Peace Officer Loan Repayment Assistance Program

 The purpose of the Peace Officer Loan Repayment Assistance Program is to assist qualifying peace officers with the repayment of eligible student loans.

-For more details, review Title 19 of the Texas Administrative Code (TAC), Chapter 23, Subchapter H.
+For more details, review Texas Administrative Code (TAC), Title 19, Part 1, Chapter 23, Subchapter H.

 How to Apply